kyrylo/pry-theme/README.md

 -----------

 Basically, it will run on any terminal that is capable of displaying 256 colors, but with a couple of admonishments.
+They are listed below.

 ### OS support

 * GNU/Linux;
 * Mac OS (I hope so, leastwise);

-I don't plan to support Windows, because I can't even find a sane terminal for it.
+I hope it runs on Windows too, but I couldn't find any sane terminal, that would support 256 colors.
 Sorry, Windows guys.
-If want me to change my mind, you have to file an issue.
+Please, file an issue, if you noticed bugs or something.

 ### Ruby versions